-A Mississippi family was longing for the outdoor cooking/living area they experienced in Agentina.
+A family living in the Mississippi Neighborhood was longing for the outdoor cooking/living area they experienced in Argentina.
 "Asado" is a traditional way of grilling meat in Argentina.
 It is much more than just slapping meat on a hot grill, it involves a long tradition of getting family and friends together to eat and drink and have fun.

-This is a unique project, being one of the only true Argentine style Quincho's in the Pacific Northwest.
+"We absolutely loved working on this project.
+We had a lot to learn from our clients and enjoyed hearing their stories about their travels.
+This is a unique project, being one of the only true Argentine style Quincho's in the Pacific Northwest."